mroi/aws-ssh-proxy/README.md

 their query string:

 **`/launch?<client>&<hmac>`**
-Starts a new SSH proxy VM for the given client, waits until the VM is running and returns its IP address.
-When a proxy VM is already running, only the IP address is returned.
+Starts a new SSH proxy for the given client, waits until the proxy is running and returns its IP address.
+When a proxy is already running, only the IP address is returned.

 **`/status?<client>&<hmac>`**
-Returns the public IP address of the SSH proxy VM when such a VM has been started for the given client.
+Returns the public IP address of the SSH proxy when such a proxy has been started for the given client.

 **`/terminate?<client>&<hmac>`**
-Terminates the running SSH proxy VM.
+Terminates the running SSH proxy.